Best Things to Do in Bangkok with Kids

 - Be sure to try the BBQ Skewers, the Grilled Corn on the Cobb and the Lychee Bubble Tea.

-This is good market to find awesome street food and ‘yard sale’ type finds.
+- This is a good market to find awesome street food and ‘yard sale’ type finds.
 The kids will like the vendors selling the toys at garage sale prices.
+Our girls favorite street food: Angry Bird meatballs on a stick, Egg Rolls, and Hand Rolled Ice Cream

-6. Enjoy the Coconut Rolled Ice Cream on Khao San Road
+21. Enjoy the Coconut Rolled Ice Cream on Khao San Road

 While this is not technically considered a ‘market’, it is a walking street that is similar to an outdoor market.